 Among the Odds and Evens: A Tale of Adventure by

 I love how this story gives character traits to the concept of odd and even numbers; playing off the definition that “odd” can also mean “weird.”
-This is a math concept book that also works as story of compassion, tolerance and anti-bullying.
+This is a math concept book that also works as a story of compassion, tolerance, and anti-bullying.
 X and Y come to the land of Odd and Even and observe: Even numbers are orderly and Odd numbers are peculiar, and yet odd and even numbers fall in love and marry!
 Even more interesting, Even numbers have Even children, but two Odd parents can also have Even children.
-For children who like story with their number concepts, this one makes even and odd numbers unforgettable. [picture book, ages 4 and up]
+For children who like a story with their number concepts, this one makes even and odd numbers unforgettable. [picture book, ages 4 and up]

 Polar Bear Math: Learning About Fractions from Klondike and Snow by